U.S. Muslim advocacy group fires Ohio chapter director for alleged spying | Law-Order

 The founder of the IPT, Steven Emerson, has "a history of promoting falsified information and conspiracy theories about Islam and Muslims," according to a Georgetown University research project on Islamophobia.
 Emerson is considered an anti-Muslim activist by the Southern Poverty Law Center.
 In an emailed statement, the IPT alleged that CAIR has ties to the Palestinian militant group Hamas, and said it would "not hesitate to uncover and publicly expose radical Islamist activity on American soil by groups like CAIR, which threaten our national security."

+CAIR denies that it has ties to Hamas.
+CAIR's national office hired an outside forensic specialist to investigate evidence it received last year that the IPT had tried to infiltrate Muslim-American organizations such as CAIR using "moles."

-The evidence CAIR received last year also showed that IPT was "communicating with and providing assistance to Israeli intelligence with the office of then-Prime Minister Benjamin Netanyahu," the news release said.
-After Iqbal's termination, the CAIR-Ohio office in Columbus also discovered recent "suspicious purchases" from ammunition and gun retailers made on a credit card that was administered by Iqbal, according to the Wednesday release from CAIR.
+After Iqbal's termination, the CAIR-Ohio office in Columbus also discovered recent "suspicious purchases" from ammunition and gun retailers made on a credit card that was administered by Iqbal, according to Whitney Siddiqi, community affairs director for CAIR Ohio.
+Siddiqi said CAIR could not confirm Iqbal made the purchases, but said the group was considering taking legal action against Iqbal for his alleged breaches of duty.

 On Tuesday, the office also received a package containing parts to an AR-15 rifle.
-The Wednesday news release said that law enforcement agencies were looking in to the weapon acquisitions.
+Siddiqi said a local law enforcement agency was looking in to the weapon acquisitions, and that the FBI had also been notified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)